darshangujraticodes/Java-Practice/JavaDoc.md

 |   boolean   |      1       |                 store true or false data                  |              |  `boolean isVerify= true`   |

 2. Non Primitive Also called reference types

+## Advance Java

+1. Object Oriented Programming
+2. Every Object has 2 thing Property and Method
+3. Object Require Class
+4. Object is created with JVM but jvm require class file and so java compiler create byte code .class file which is then provided to jvm